Additiv-SB/RefactorMircoExcercise/src/README.txt

  Turn Ticket Dispenser

 S - Single responsibility
-Class should have only one purpose - So, Turn Ticket dispenser excercise has turn ticket, turnnumber sequence class and is
+Class should have only one purpose - So, Turn Ticket dispenser excercise has turn ticket, turnnumber sequence class have single responsibility

+UnicodeFileToHtmlConverter

+S - Class before refactoring has a multiple purpose to read html, convert it so I split it into 3 classes for single responsibilitz principle.

+L- IStreamReader is based on stream reader class implemented deeply.
+DI - components depeneds on abstractions

+TelemetrySystem

+S, I and D - one class TelemtryClient and TelemetryDyagnosticControls have multiple purposes and dont depends on the apstractions so I Implement interfaces and split functions purposes now classes depends on the apstractions